cstegel/glomerate/README.md

 # Overview

-Glomerate is a type-safe Entity Component System (ECS) created with C++11.
+Glomerate is a header-only, type-safe Entity Component System (ECS) created with C++11.
 It aims to provide a simple API with scalable performance.

 # Setup

-Glomerate should build on Linux and Windows but has only currently been tested on Ubuntu 14.04.
+Glomerate is a header-only library with no external dependencies (outside of testing) so all you need to do to use it is the following:

-If your project uses CMake you can simply include the CMakeLists.txt file in the root directory.
+  1. add Glomerate's ```include``` directory onto your include path when compiling your project.
-Otherwise, the project can be built by invoking "make" in the top level directory which serves as a wrapper to the CMake setup.
+  2. ```#include <Ecs.hh>``` in any files you wish to use the library

-The library will be compiled to "bin/Release/libglomerate.a" on linux by default.
+It should work on any OS when using a C++11 compliant compiler.

 # Example Usage